 If you’re looking to save money on feeding your family, don’t miss our cheapest groceries list and what to buy for the most savings.

-Food expenses are one of the largest items in every family’s budget, with most parents spending over $1000 per month to feed their family members.
+Food expenses are one of the largest items in every family’s budget, with most households spending an average of $4,875 on food.

 So how do you save money on groceries without sacrificing what your family needs?
 And where do you buy cheap groceries?